Communicating Natural Programs to Humans and Machines: Introduction

 \section{Introduction}

-A long-term goal of Artificial Intelligence (AI) is to build agents that can flexibly solve new problems, understand human instructions, and communicate with human collaborators.
-Although current AI systems achieve super-human proficiency at certain narrowly specified tasks~\cite{silver2017mastering, lerer2020improving}, their reasoning is often highly domain-specific, and fails to generalize, explain, or adapt flexibly to novel and out-of-domain situations \cite{lake2017building}.
-The \textit{Abstraction and Reasoning Corpus} (ARC) introduced by \cite{chollet2019measure} presents a set of tasks constructed expressly to benchmark fundamental capacities associated with human intelligence, including abstract reasoning and generalization \cite{chollet2019measure}.
-The ARC tasks are presented \textit{inductively}: solving them entails inferring a pattern consistent with a small number of abstract input-output examples and applying it to a new input to generate an unseen answer.
-Cognitive research suggests that humans leverage a rich array of general reasoning strategies on tasks like these, including prior knowledge about object categories; the ability to infer structured rules from small numbers of examples; and the explanatory capacity to communicate these rules to themselves and to others ~\cite{chi2014nature,harlow1949formation,lake2017building,lake2020people,bartlett1995remembering,tian2020learning,lombrozo2006structure}.
-We focus on ARC because it is demonstrably challenging for machines: results from a recent Kaggle competition \footnote{The solutions are hosted on GitHub: https://github.com/top-quarks/ARC-solution} find that the best AI systems solve at most 20\% of the tasks, while a study benchmarking human performance found that most humans easily solve over 80\% \cite{johnson2021fast}. \footnote{Humans were evaluated on a subset of the training tasks; the Kaggle competition used a private test set.}
+Humans solve a range of procedural tasks such as cooking, tying shoes, and programming.
+Although current AI systems achieve super-human proficiency at certain narrowly specified tasks~\cite{silver2017mastering, lerer2020improving}, their reasoning is domain-specific and fails to generalize to novel situations \cite{lake2017building}.
+The \textit{Abstraction and Reasoning Corpus} (ARC) introduced by \cite{chollet2019measure} presents a set of procedural tasks constructed expressly to benchmark fundamental capacities associated with human general intelligence, including abstraction, generalization, object categories, and procedural analogies ~\cite{chi2014nature,harlow1949formation,lake2017building,lake2020people,bartlett1995remembering,tian2020learning,lombrozo2006structure}.
+Specifically, ARC requires one to infer a procedure consistent with a small number of abstract input-output examples and apply it to a new input to generate an unseen answer, see Figure \ref{fig:arc_tasks}.